strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 showDialog(): Observable<boolean>;
 ```

-So, inside of the `Observable` chain we had above, we want to conditionally map this to the dialog we want to show.
+So, inside of the `Observable` chain we had above, we want to conditionally execute the `Observable` that we get from the `showDialog` function so the dialog is shown.
 But, we only want to show this in case we have an item that delays the delivery date.

-Let's add that piece of logic first.
+Let's first implement what we need to do when there is no delivery delay (happy path 😄).

 ```typescript
 selectedItems$.pipe(